alpmusti/shopping_cart/README.md

 # Shopping Cart [![Build Status](https://travis-ci.com/alpmusti/shopping_cart.svg?branch=master)](https://travis-ci.com/alpmusti/shopping_cart)

+This project implements second case of Trendyol Codility assignment.

 ## Get Started

 We will talk about dependencies, installation and project structure with detailed in the below.